ariatemplates/noder-js/doc/packaging.md

 ### NoderMap

 We have already encountered this visitor when talking about the **`NoderPackage`** builder for packages.
+If present in the list of visitors, it will
+- either create a file that will update noderJS packages map (if the `toFile` property is set).
+This file will have to be included as src of a `<script>` tag,
-If present in the list of visitors, it will interact with the creation of the bootstrap file in order to decorate the `packaging.packagesMap` property of noderJS configuration with the correct information about the physical files containing packaged resources.
+- or interact with the creation of the bootstrap file in order to decorate the `packaging.packagesMap` property of noderJS configuration with the correct information about the physical files containing packaged resources.
+This option only makes sense if you are using the **`NoderBootstrapPackage`** builder to create your own bootstrap file.

+#### Configuration properties
+**Basic**
+* `toFile`: when a file path is specified, the visitor will create a file in the output directory which contains the code needed to update the packages map (it relies on method `noder.updatePackagesMap` described [here](api.html)).
+The packagesMap configuration will not be injected inside the bootstrap file created by the above-mentioned `NoderBootstrapPackage` builder, so in order to allow noder to correctly find modules in packages, this output file will have to be explicitly injected inside the HTML page as source of a `<script>` tag.

+**Advanced**

-#### Advanced configuration properties
+These configuration properties are quite advanced and rarely needed.
-These configuration properties are quite advanced.
-It is normally enough to just declare the intention of using this visitor.
-The default configuration will do the job.
 * `sourceFiles`: the files to take into account in the map (default: `['**/*']`).
 * `outputFiles`: output files to take into account in the map (default: `['**/*']`).
 * `starCompress`: the list of files for which it is allowed to put a single entry (`"*"`) in the map in case they all come from the same directory and they all are in the same package (default: `['**/*']`).
 * `starStarCompress`:  the list of files for which it is allowed to put a single entry (`"**"`) in the map in case they all come from the same directory or one of its nested directories and they all are in the same package (default: `['**/*']`).
 * `noderConfig`: the identifier of the noderJS configuration for which the map should be applied.
 This configuration should be declared also in one of the bootstrap configurations.
 * `noderContext`: the context for which this map should apply (either `"mainContext"` or `"errorContext"`).
+* `varName`: global variable used for noder global object.
+This property can be used in conjunction with `toFile` in order to override the default global object used to call the `updatePackagesMap` method.
+It defaults to `"noder"`.
 ### NoderDependencies

 This visitor allows to automatically add to a package all the dependencies of the modules that are explicitly added to it.
 This can be useful if you want to specify only the main file of a bundle without worrying about all the possible dependencies that it might have.